-- Providing on or off-site memorable experiences related to their subject or topic. - Holding specialist curriculum days or weeks - Welcoming parents/carers to take part in the children's learning and experiences.
+- Providing on and off-site memorable experiences related to their subject or topic. - Placing a high emphasis on practical activities to aid learning. - Welcoming parents/carers to take part in the children's learning and experiences.

 Structure

 Our curriculum is built on The Four Cornerstones of Learning - Engage, Develop, Innovate and Express.
 These are four distinct stages that actively promote children's learning and thinking.